-After grubbing up in the wilderness for three days we booted south to Puerto Varas for a much-needed shower and laundry stint.
+After grubbing up in the wilderness for three days we booted south to Puerto Varas for a much-needed shower and laundry stint in order to prepare for our drive along the Carretera Austral, Chile.
 We parked at the Compas Del Sur Hostel and took advantage of their hot showers, warm wood-fired indoor living space (couches!), and the delicious free breakfast.

 We took some time to wander around the town, eat some empanadas, and enjoy the sunshine.

 While wandering around town we saw something we hadn’t seen in a long time: big groups of tourists!
 White busses passed by, every window filled with faces blocked by point-and-shoot cameras and safari-type brimmed hats.
 Restaurant patios were filled with big groups of middle-aged North American tourists, likely taking a break from a cruise or making a food stop during their bus tour.
 Richard and I walked into a trinket shop to peruse the wears: woven rugs, magnets, Patagonian-themed mugs, Peruvian-crafted ponchos.
 We overheard an American man speaking to one of the vendors in English, “HOW MUCH IS THIS BEAR SHIRT (it was a penguin) IN AMERICAN DOLLARS?”
 The Chilean vendor didn’t speak much English so the American man proceeded to raise his voice louder and louder, as if this would break the language barrier.
 We moved along to another stall and overheard a Canadian woman ask another vendor, “HOW MUCH IS THIS IN CANADIAN DOLLARS?”
 Okay, people.
 When you are traveling to another country, the least you could do is crack a guidebook and figure out the exchange rate.
 Irked by this, we kept calm and headed back to our hostel to get organized for our next undertaking: The Carretera Austral.